Chris-Schnaufer/agol2mysql/README.md

 # About
-This project has the scripts that can help you move your AGOL data to a MySQL database.
+This project has the scripts that can help you move your AGOL ([ArcGIS Online](https://www.arcgis.com/index.html)) data to a MySQL database.

-Refer to the [Starting document](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/STARTING_OUT.md) for information on connecting to the database with SQL Workbenchand executing queries.
+Refer to the [Starting document](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/STARTING_OUT.md) for information on connecting to the database with SQL Workbench and executing queries.

 The scripts can be used in a less automated fasion (Manual) and a more automated fashion (Direct).
 The sections below reflect that diffence and are names as such.
 The [Direct](#direct-steps) steps connect directly to ESRI and automatically fetches the schema and the data.
 Follow the [Manual](#manual-steps) steps if you have ESRI schema JSON files and/or ESRI exported Excel files.

+There are also [Example Situations](#example_situations) documented for common scenarios.
+For uncommon scenarios, and for certain documented scenarios, manual intervention with the MySQL database may be required.

-Finally an example of [connecting to the database](#connecting-to-the-database) using [R](https://www.r-project.org/about.html) is provided.
+Finally, an example of [connecting to the database](#connecting-to-the-database) using [R](https://www.r-project.org/about.html) is provided.

 # Prerequisites

+### Python
+[Python](https://www.python.org/) is a widely used programming language that has many applications.
+The scripts in this repository use Python to access AGOL, retreive data stored there, and use the data to change/update a MySQL database.

 The scripts in this repository use Python3.10 or later.
 To check what Python version you have, open a console (or terminal) window and type the following command.
 ```bash
 python3 --version
 ```

+If Python is not installed on your system, or if you need to upgrade your version of Python, it's available for [download](https://www.python.org/downloads/).
+Generally, the latest release is the only one which has installers that can be downloaded and run.
+Some operating systems, such as **Ubuntu 24.04.1 LTS**, have their own mechanisms for installing and updating Python that can be used instead of a downloads.

 To ensure you have all the needed Python modules installed you can run the [pip3](https://pip.pypa.io/en/stable/) command.
 The following command will attempt to install the required Python modules.
 You can find the [requirements.txt](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/requirements.txt) file in this repository.